Ohlweiler11/Exper/README.md

 To use the base functionalities of Exper, you need to download Exper.py, Data.txt and Settings.json.

 ## Usage
 To use Exper you will have to write commands in Data.txt.
 Commands are written inside sections.
 To open a section you need to write the name of the section followed by ":".
 Lines starting with "\n" or "#" are ignored.
-For exemple:
+For example:
 ```
 Variables:
 _variable command here_